 Over the years, certain SEO “best practices” have emerged (practices that are endorsed by Google itself).
 Still, as technology and people continue to evolve, so does search—and the best practices that go along with it.

-Below isn’t an exhaustive list of SEO “must-haves” for 2020.
+Below isn’t an exhaustive list of senior living SEO “must-haves” for 2020.

-Rather, it’s a mash-up of the best practices that persist even in 2020 as well as reminders about (perhaps new-to-you) SEO tactics that you should be paying attention to.
+Rather, it’s a mash-up of the best practices that persist even in 2020 as well as reminders about SEO tactics that all senior living marketing teams should be paying attention to.

 1. Compelling Content Written for Humans First.